shane-t/covid19-face-shields-mirror/README.md

 ## Shields for heroes

+Hobbyists, makers and enthusiasts are 3D printing splash protection face shields to address a shortage of PPE during the COVID-19 crisis in Ireland.

 We are using the European 3DVerkstan headband with the Prusa bottom reinforcement.
 The headband is 3d printable with PETG or PLA, and the shield part can be made with acetate (150+ micron preferred, thicker is better)

-This document is a *work in progress* and not an official guide from any organisation or project.
+This document is a **work in progress and not an official guide from any organisation, project or institution** but an attempt to summarise the information that is available.
 Follow the conversation in the slack and facebook groups.

 ### You will need